Julia-Immer/developer-notes/developer-notes.md

 To create a new map and add multiple items at once use:
     Map<String, Integer> myMap = Map.of("juice", 500, "mashed potatoes", 600, "salad", 400);

+## Strings

+Java strings are immutable.
+They are essentially arrays of chars.

+string length:
+    int len = "Hello".length();

 ## Files

 **WOW in-depth tut that helped me with under the hood Path and File stuff:**
 <https://golb.hplar.ch/2017/09/Pluggable-file-systems-in-Java.html>

 ### java.io.File